-Previous consultation to all government agencies in early 2017 resulted in concerns being expressed in relation to proposals not included in this Bill.
+Previous consultation with all government agencies in early 2017 resulted in concerns being expressed in relation to proposals not included in this Bill.
 The changes being delivered through this Bill that were subject to that earlier consultation were generally supported by all agencies.

 The Office of Best Practice Regulation, Queensland Productivity Commission, has provided RIS exemptions for the amendments to introduce civil penalties and the power to suspend or cancel statutory certificates.
-Eight of the other amendments in the Bill require a post implementation review.
+The Office of Best Practice Regulation, Queensland Productivity Commission has endorsed a part 1 Decision RIS covering eight of the topics in the Bill, and amendments to the Coal Mining Safety and Health Regulation 2017 requiring explosion barriers in underground coal mines, as these proposals were included in the 2013 Consultation RIS.